 Gabonese generally have a casual attitude toward sexual relations.
-Both genders typically start having sex at an early age and with multiple partners before marriage (see p.2-3 of Family and Kinship).
-In 2021, 9% of girls ages 15-19 had given birth with only 5% of adolescent males and 22% of adolescent females being married.
-Because of Gabon's sparse population (see p.1 of Political and Social Relations), the government tries to encourage large families.
+Both genders typically start having sex at an early age and with multiple partners before marriage (see Family and Kinship).
+In 2022, 9% of girls ages 15-19 had given birth with only 5% of adolescent males and 22% of adolescent females being married.
+Because of Gabon's sparse population (see Political and Social Relations), the government tries to encourage large families.
 Contraceptives, for example, were illegal until 2009, and many women still have limited access to information about family planning.
 Only about 24% of women utilize modern contraceptive methods with male condoms accounting for 61% of contraceptive use.